 Now let's just get on to the recipe!

-- 2 tbsp ground flax seed + 5 tbsp water (to make flax egg)
+- 2 tablespoon ground flax seed + 5 tablespoon water (to make flax egg)

 - 3 1/2 cups unsweetened, non-dairy milk

-- 3 tbsp canola oil (or oil of choice)
+- 3 tablespoon canola oil (or oil of choice)

 - Make the flax egg by mixing together ground flax seed and water.
 Set aside and it will thicken within a couple minutes, which means it's ready to use.